ryco117/distort-server/docs/README.md

     - The client attempted to view/modify an account it cannot access
     - ... attempted to authorize as an IPFS identity different from that of the connected IPFS node.
 This is to ensure client knows their broadcasting identity
 * **500** - Internal Server Error
-    - An internal server error occured and caused the request to be abandoned prematurely
+    - An internal server error occurred and caused the request to be abandoned prematurely

 ---